USGA to create campus at Pinehurst; No. 2 gets 4 more Opens - WHIZ News

 The USGA Research & Testing Center, along with the association’s foundation and turfgrass management agency, will relocate from New Jersey to Pinehurst, 60 miles (97 kilometers) south of Raleigh.
 USGA headquarters will remain in Liberty Corner, New Jersey.

-As part of the agreement, the association also announced it had awarded four additional men’s U.S. Opens at the Pinehurst No. 2 course in 2029, 2035, 2041 and 2047.
-The dates are described as an acceleration of the USGA’s strategy to stage championship events at a handful of prestigious anchor courses.
+As part of the agreement, the USGA also announced it had awarded four additional men’s U.S. Opens to Pinehurst No. 2 in 2029, 2035, 2041 and 2047.
+The dates are described as an acceleration of the USGA’s strategy to stage the U.S. Open more often at a handful of prestigious anchor courses.
 USGA CEO Mike Davis said other anchor sites will be released later.

 A visitor center and USGA satellite museum also will be built on what’s being called a “Golf House Pinehurst” campus in the village, which already has hosted three men’s U.S. Opens, the first in 1999 at No. 2.
 Another is already scheduled in 2024 at No. 2, which was crafted by Donald Ross in 1907.